10 Best DVI Cables

 Buying Guide

 Choosing the right DVI cable starts with understanding what your devices actually need.
 DVI comes in several flavors, and the cable you select must match both the port on your computer or graphics card and the port on your monitor, projector, or television.
-Because DVI cables can still deliver excellent 1080p performance, they remain a practical choice for secondary monitors, legacy hardware, and budget gaming setups.
+Because DVI cables can still deliver excellent 1080p performance and even higher resolutions over dual-link, they remain a practical choice for secondary monitors, legacy hardware, projectors, and budget gaming setups.
 This guide walks through the key factors that separate a reliable cable from one that will leave you hunting for a replacement.

 Understanding DVI Connector Types